Appendix H — Changes in the third edition

 - The structure of the book has been updated and how has four major sections: Soil setting, Soil Profile, Soil Horizons, and Soil Interpretations.

-- Inherently numeric properties are now recorded as numbers; either single measurements, median-plus-range, or low-high range as appropriate.
+- Inherently numeric properties are now preferentially recorded as numbers; either single measurements, median-plus-range, or low-high range as appropriate.
 Options for classifying numeric parameters for ease of communication are presented in the Soil Interpretations section.

 Soil Setting (formerly ‘Site Data’)